madstap/cadastro-de-pessoa/README.md

 # cadastro-de-pessoa

-> I only know you got the wrong man.
-> - Sam Lowry
-> Information Transit got the wrong man.
-I got the *right* man.
-The wrong one was delivered to me as the right man, I accepted him on good faith as the right man.
-Was I wrong?
+> There you are, your own number on your very own door.
+And behind that door,
+> your very own office!
+Welcome to the team, DZ-015

-> - Jack Lint - Brazil (1985)
+> - Mr. Warrenn (Brazil 1985)

-The validation formula for cpf (Cadastro de Pessoa Física) and cnpj (Cadastro Nacional de Pessoa Jurídica).
+An implementation of the validation formula for cpf (Cadastro de Pessoa Física) and cnpj (Cadastro Nacional de Pessoa Jurídica), the unique codes for people and companies in Brazil.

 # Usage